 Eckersley House is one of our ten ‘Homes from Home’ where we support families of sick children being treated at Leeds General Infirmary with a comfortable place to stay and a friendly ear to listen.
 Currently, it has 22 family bedrooms and one transplant flat, just a few minutes’ walk from the hospital.
 It is named after Robert Eckersley, who left a generous gift in his will to charity.

 We recently caught up with Robert’s family to talk about how Eckersley House came to be and their incredible continued support since we took over and extended the ‘Home from Home’ in 1993.
-Dolores Halpern (nee Eckersley) said:
+Dolores Halpern (previously Eckersley) said:

 “My son, Simon Eckersley, had a chronic kidney disease and was frequently admitted to hospital from the age of two.
 It was so difficult and painful to have a child in hospital, but fortunately I was able to visit Simon every day.
 Sadly, this wasn’t the reality for many parents who had difficulty travelling long distances, financing hotels and travel, plus juggling caring for other family members.”